dfrappart/Terra-AZModuletest/Modules_building_blocks/101_StorageAccountGP/readme.md

 ## Module description

-This module assign storage account.
+This module deploys a storage account.

 ### Module inputs